Pathoschild/smapi-mod-dump/source/Dynamic Bodies/Dynamic Naked/docs/author-guide.md

 ### Shoes
 This shoe (boots?
-SDV seems to use both!) feature allows you to create graphics that cover the feet of the character and load when a pair of boots is equipped. you can use the [feet.png](../assets/Character/feet.png) file of this mod as your base on how many pixels are needed.
+SDV seems to use both!) feature allows you to create graphics that cover the feet of the character and load when a pair of boots is equipped.
+You can use the [feet.png](../assets/Character/feet.png) file of this mod as your base on how many pixels are needed.